Princess Hwapyeong: Biography

 Princess Hwapyeong's wedding was extremely grand, and her dowry was allegedly ten thousand times more extravagant than that of her elder sister, Princess Hwasun's.
 As a wedding gift, the King bestowed upon her the Ihyeon Palace, but she declined the gift.

-She did not conceive any children, but King Yeongjo made the third son of Park Myeong-won's eldest brother the adopted son of Princess Hwapyeong.
+She left no surviving children of her own, but King Yeongjo made the third son of Park Myeong-won's eldest brother her adopted son.

-In her memoirs, Princess Hwapyeong's sister-in-law, Lady Hyegyeong, described the Princess as being gentle and particularly kind towards her and Crown Prince Sado.
+In her memoirs, Princess Hwapyeong's sister-in-law, Lady Hyegyŏng, described the Princess as being gentle and particularly kind towards her and Crown Prince Sado.

 The Princess was uncomfortable and distressed by the fact that she alone was showered with paternal affection and that her younger brother, Crown Prince Sado, was not.
 Whenever King Yeongjo found fault in Sado, Princess Hwapyeong would side with her brother and pleaded ceaselessly with the King to be lenient.
 She was the main protector of Crown Prince Sado and is said to have eased the relationship between her father and the Prince in favor of her brother.